Agent signing keypair

 The agent signs a 60-second JWT with its private key, sends it with the call.
 The proxy verifies the signature against the public key on file, evaluates policy (scope, approval gate, rate limit) before touching any credential.

-The HSM unwraps the DEK.
+The tenant's KEK unwraps the DEK.
 The DEK decrypts the credential.
 The credential is attached to the outbound upstream call, the call fires, the response returns.
 The plaintext is dropped before the function returns.
 Nothing is logged that would let an operator reconstruct the token.

 An append-only audit row captures who, what, when, scope, result, and the size of the call.
 It does not capture the credential or the response body.
 The log is enforced append-only by row-level security (INSERT only, no UPDATE or DELETE).
 Each row records which credential and which account connection were used.